 Photo: He decided to do it, but will he make it?

-If you follow the basic rules when choosing between the verbs do and make, you will make very few mistakes and generally do well.
+Knowing what to do with "make" and "do" can make a big difference in the ideas you express.
+If you follow the basic rules when choosing between the verbs do and make, you will make very few mistakes and usually do it right.

 I hope there is a job that I can do.